atk4/data/docs/joins.md

   When save is executed, it will execute additional query to update foreign table.
 - while $model->getId() stores the ID of the main table active record, $join->id stores ID of the foreign record and will be used when updating.
-- option 'deleteBehaviour' is 'cascade' for strong joins and 'ignore' for weak joins, but you can set some other value.
+- option 'deleteBehavior' is 'cascade' for strong joins and 'ignore' for weak joins, but you can set some other value.
 If you use "setnull" value and you are using reverse join, then foreign table record will not be updated, but value of the foreign field will be set to null.